xinadi/QML.jl/README.md

 ### Using data models
 #### ListModel
 The `ListModel` type allows using data in QML views such as `ListView` and `Repeater`, providing a two-way synchronization of the data.
-The [dynamiclist](http://doc.qt.io/qt-5/qtquick-views-listview-dynamiclist-qml.html) example from Qt has been translated to Julia in `example/dynamiclist.jl`.
-As can be seen from [this commit](https://github.com/barche/QML.jl/commit/5f3e64579180fb913c47d92a438466b67098ee52), the only required change was moving the model data from QML to Julia, otherwise the Qt-provided QML file is left unchanged.
+The [dynamiclist](http://doc.qt.io/qt-5/qtquick-views-listview-dynamiclist-qml.html) example from Qt has been translated to Julia in the [`dynamiclist.jl`](https://github.com/barche/QmlJuliaExamples/blob/master/dynamiclist.jl) example.
+As can be seen from [this commit](https://github.com/barche/QML.jl/commit/5f3e64579180fb913c47d92a438466b67098ee52#diff-2a0ca16de100fb8512e0f95c563c9f56c5d5844a756a6e3c8f2bd88476e264a5), the only required change was moving the model data from QML to Julia, otherwise the Qt-provided QML file is left unchanged.

 A ListModel is constructed from a 1D Julia array.
 In Qt, each of the elements of a model has a series of roles, available as properties in the delegate that is used to display each item.
 The roles can be added using the `addrole` function, for example:
 ```julia